ozanoner/ynvisible-driver5/examples/demo/README.md

 For questions and support:
 - Check the troubleshooting section
 - Review ESP-IDF documentation
-- Consult YnVisible EvalKit documentation
+- Consult Ynvisible EvalKit documentation